wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/dyn365-field-service/register-and-manage-customer-devices-with-connected-field-service/includes/3-register-iot-devices.md

 | Dynamics 365 Field Service               	   | You should have Dynamics 365 for Field Service deployed.
 | Connected Field Service                      | You should have Connected Field Service deployed
 | Azure IoT Hub                                | You should have a Azure IoT Hub setup and deployed that Connected Field Service is talking to.

-**Lab Overview**
-Several paragraphs – or longer – describing an overview of the lab including a description of the lab and why certain topics are covered.
-This is also called the ‘LAB ABSTRACT’ that will be used for hand-off to conferences as part of the content hand-off process

 **Abstract**
 Dynamics 365’s Connected Field Service solution provides the ability to register both simulated and physical IoT devices with Azure IoT Hub or IoT Central and using device twin, communicate information back into the Connected Field Service solution.